 This field reflects on the likelihood of the idea being issued a patent, between 1 to 10, with 10 being the highest.
 The IP counsel assesses the idea’s patentability based on novelty and non-obviousness with respect to the prior art and the patent office’s receptiveness to this type of technology.

 This includes any filing goal that might be driven by publication, release, or offers for sale.
-In the case of commercially viable ideas, the enterprise can set its goals for the production, launch, and sale of the invention.
+In the case of commercially viable ideas, the enterprise can set its goals for the invention’s production, launch, and sale.

 Let’s Sum it Up: